VinciZhu/AIDS-USTC/Courses/Computer Networks/README.md

 # Computer Networks

-This directory contains my project solutions for the course of Computer Networks in my Fall 2022 semester.
+This directory contains my lab solutions for the course of Computer Networks in my Fall 2022 semester.

 ## Change Log